magnate3/raspberry-pi-os-qemu/docs/lesson04a/rpi-os.md

 This struct has the following members:

 * `cpu_context` This is a struct that contains values of all registers that might be different between the tasks.
   * Why don't we save all registers, but only `x19 - x30` and `sp`? (`fp` is `x29` and `pc` is `x30`).
+A short answer: to cater to the Armv8 calling convention.
-Because task switch happens only when a task calls [cpu_switch_to](https://github.com/s-matyukevich/raspberry-pi-os/blob/master/src/lesson04/src/sched.S#L4) function.
+    * Because task switch happens only when a task calls [cpu_switch_to](https://github.com/s-matyukevich/raspberry-pi-os/blob/master/src/lesson04/src/sched.S#L4) function.
+From the point of view of the task that is being scheduled out (i.e. the "switched-from" task), it just calls `cpu_switch_to` function and it returns after some (potentially long) time.
-  * From the point of view of the task that is being scheduled out (i.e. the "switched-from" task), it just calls `cpu_switch_to` function and it returns after some (potentially long) time.
-The "switched from" task is unaware of that another task (i.e. the "switched-to" task) happens to runs during this period.
+    * The "switched from" task is unaware of that another task (i.e. the "switched-to" task) happens to runs during this period.
     * Accordingly to ARM calling conventions registers `x0 - x18` can be overwritten by the callee (i.e. `cpu_switch_to()` in our case).
 Hence, the kernel doesn't have to save the contents of `x0 - x18` for the caller (the "switched-from" task).
-* `state` This is the state of the currently running task (NOT PSTATE -- an orthogonal concept).
+* `state` The state of the currently running task (NOT `PSTATE` -- an orthogonal concept).
 For a task just doing CPU work but not IO, the task state will always be [TASK_RUNNING](https://github.com/s-matyukevich/raspberry-pi-os/blob/master/src/lesson04/include/sched.h#L15).
 For now, this is the only state supported by our kernel.
   * Later we add a few additional states.
 For example, a task waiting for an interrupt should be in a different state, because it doesn't make sense to schedule the task when it is not ready to run yet.
 * `counter` is used to determine how long the current task has been running. `counter` decreases by 1 each timer tick.
 When it reaches 0, the kernel will attempt to schedule another task.
 This supports our simple scheduling algorithm.
 * `priority`  When the kernel schedules a new task, the kernel copies the task's  `priority` value `counter`.
 In this way, the kernel can regulate the amount of processor time the task gets relative to other tasks.